- Any message stating that access is denied can't be good. If you stumble across it while using your Windows 10 running device, it's actually worse.

 - User Accounts window will now appear.
 Check Users must enter a user name and password to use this computer.
 Now select your account and click on Properties.

-- Navigate to Group Membership tab.
+- Navigate to the Group Membership tab.
 Select Administrator and click Apply and OK.

 - After doing that, restart your PC and check if the issue still persists.